Speed (1994 film): Casting

 When Speed was under development at Paramount Pictures, Jeff Speakman was originally attached to star in the lead role.
 However, after the project was acquired by 20th Century Fox, Speakman was dropped.
 Stephen Baldwin was initially offered the role of Jack Traven but declined, citing the character's similarity to John McClane from Die Hard (1988).
 Richard Grieco also turned down the role, later expressing regret over his decision.
 Other actors considered for the part included Tom Cruise, Tom Hanks, Wesley Snipes, and Woody Harrelson.
 Director Jan de Bont ultimately cast Keanu Reeves after seeing his performance in Point Break (1991), believing that Reeves projected a balance of vulnerability and strength.
 Reeves underwent physical training and cut his hair short for the role, a decision that initially concerned the studio.
-He also starred in River's Edge (1986) with Hooper.
+He also starred in River's Edge (1986) with Hopper.

 The character of Annie was originally written as an African American paramedic to justify her ability to drive the bus.
 The role was first offered to Halle Berry, who declined, but later expressed regret over her decision.
 As the character evolved into a comic relief sidekick, Ellen DeGeneres was considered for the part.
 Eventually, the role was rewritten as a love interest for Jack Traven, leading to the casting of Sandra Bullock.
 Bullock auditioned alongside Reeves to ensure their on-screen chemistry, which involved performing physically demanding scenes.
 Meryl Streep, Kim Basinger, and Anne Heche were also offered or considered for the role but declined.